 We understand just how important your artwork is.
 Each piece has its own special place on your wall.
 Perhaps it’s a painting by one of your favorite artists.
 It may have captured a fond memory or feeling.
 Maybe it is a family treasure handed down through generations.
 Nevertheless, it is important enough to be displayed for everyone to see.
 We ensure that what you and everyone else sees is the artwork as it was originally intended.

 Because we understand just how important your artwork is, our conservators demonstrate the highest care, quality, and professionalism when treating any work.
 We will personally assess the condition of the piece and discuss treatment options with you.
-We also adhere to a fast turnaround time of 3 to 4 weeks and take care to not exceed our estimates.
+We also adhere to a fast turnaround time and take care to not exceed our estimates.

-Revive Art Restoration is located in the Lena Street Lofts in the heart of Santa Fe, New Mexico.
-The contemporary, light-filled studio’s north facing windows allow for excellent color-matching for inpainting.
+Revive Art Restoration is located in the Midtown Innovation District in the heart of Santa Fe, New Mexico.
+The contemporary, light-filled studio’s north facing windows allow for excellent color-matching acuity for inpainting.
 The movable design is optimal for accommodating artworks of various sizes, and the custom art storage racks allow us to carefully and properly store your artwork.

 Revive Art Restoration specializes in the restoration and conservation of historic and contemporary paintings, and various objects.
 All restoration and conservation at Revive Art Restoration adheres to the American Institute for Conservation (AIC) standards and code of ethics.
 Our conservators use only archival and acid-free materials to ensure the painting treatment is reversible and won’t cause damage to the work.